simmimak/Score-Based-Generative-Models/README.md

 2. with a Python object - best for notebooks

 In this project we use a YAML file.
-You can refer to W&B documentation for more Pytorch-Lightning examples.
+You can refer to W&B documentation(https://docs.wandb.com/library/integrations/lightning) for more Pytorch-Lightning examples.
 ```
-wandb sweep sweep.yaml
+wandb sweep config.yaml
 ```
 ```
 wandb agent <sweep_id> where <sweep_id> is given by previous command
 ```

-Visualize and compare the sweep runs